kriskowal/context/README.md

 [GoContext]: https://golang.org/pkg/context/

-The Go context also provides a mechanism use the context itself as an arbitrary but shallowly immutable key-value store, also discouraging name collisions through the promotion of package-private-typed keys.
+The Go context also provides a mechanism to use the context itself as an arbitrary but shallowly immutable key-value store, also discouraging name collisions through the promotion of package-private-typed keys.

 I again credit Mark Miller for teaching me the use of WeakMaps to associate and gracefully release private data through immutable token objects.